 YMCA Bridge Project recognises that all the young people on our programs require support and investment to grow as independent resilient individuals.

-- Re-offending rate cut dramatically from 66% to 3%
+- Re-offending rate cut dramatically from over 50% to 3%

 - Victorian community saves $8m per year through the reduction in re-offending rates

-As part of the Bridge Project, local businesses and employers are able to provide practical support for disadvantaged young people.
+As part of YMCA Bridge Project, local businesses and employers are able to provide practical support for disadvantaged young people.

 The program also includes mentoring.
 The young people on the program have a trusted mentor who can guide them through day-to-day challenges.